US opens COVID boosters to all adults, urges them for 50+

 WASHINGTON (AP) — The U.S. on Friday opened COVID-19 booster shots to all adults and took the extra step of urging people 50 and older to seek one, aiming to ward off a winter surge as coronavirus cases rise even before millions of Americans travel for the holidays.

 Until now, Americans faced a confusing list of who was eligible for a booster that varied by age, their health and which kind of vaccine they got first.
-The Food and Drug Administration authorized changes to Pfizer and Moderna boosters to make it easier.
+The Food and Drug Administration authorized changes to Pfizer and Moderna boosters that makes it easier.

 Under the new rules, anyone 18 or older can choose either a Pfizer or Moderna booster six months after their last dose.
 For anyone who got the single-dose Johnson & Johnson vaccine, the wait already was just two months.
 And people can mix-and-match boosters from any company.